spelluru/data-catalog-bulk-import-glossary/README.md

 ---
 services: data-catalog
 platforms: dotnet
-author: spelluru
+author:
 ---
-# Bulk import glossary terms into Azure Data Catalog
+#Bulk import glossary terms

-This sample shows you how to import glossary terms from CSV files to Azure Data Catalog glossary.
+This sample shows you how to import glossary terms from CSV files to ADC glossary.